-- 1. A brief overview of your business - 2.
-A statement of your objectives for the RFP - 3.
-Guidelines for the RFP timeline and submission - 4.
-Legal disclaimers and/or expectations - 5.
-The list of requirements - 6.
-Up to 4 use cases unique to your needs and biggest pain points.
+- A brief overview of your business

+- A statement of your objectives for the RFP

+- Guidelines for the RFP timeline and submission

+- Legal disclaimers and/or expectations

+- The list of requirements

+- Up to 4 use cases unique to your needs and biggest pain points

-The list of requirements makes up the bulk of the RFP, and the remainder of this book focuses on helping you build it.
+The list of requirements makes up the bulk of the RFP, and the sample questions in this ebook can help you build your list.

 Remember: You're not in this alone!
 You can and should gather requirements and questions from stakeholders.
-For example, IT should provide questions about security, and HR might want to ask about vendors' hiring practices.
+For example, IT should provide questions about data security, and HR might want to ask about vendors' hiring practices.

 After gathering questions from multiple departments, you'll likely have some repeats.
-Eliminating redundant questions can save you time later on in the review phase.
+Eliminating redundant questions can save you time in the review phase.